Part one of a four-part series of CMS Best Practices Implementation

 - My best two pieces of advice for reviewing these reports card are as follows:

-You wouldn’t dream of embarking on a road trip to a far-away destination without a roadmap, and this is no different.
+You wouldn’t dream of beginning to build a structure without a design blueprint, and this is no different.

 - Inclusivity.
 Include all internal and external parties involved in the creation and submission of encounter data.
 You will also need to include vendors and clearinghouses to achieve an integrated and high-quality process, as well as those who represent providers (such as provider relations).